 The chosen route was a circular walk from the town of Affoltern, taking in the Thurlesee, and which dipped in out out of the fog line, which made for some interesting (and in places quite spectacular) scenes and photos.
 We stopped for a good lunch in Restaurant Muehleberg in Aeugstertal, which was about a third of the way into the route, in the direction we chose.

-All in all the route was T1 and 10.3 miles with 1,600 ft ascent/descent.
+All in all the route was T1 and 16.5 miles with 490m ascent/descent.
 It took us 3hrs 20 minutes of actual walking time, and the gpx plot of our route is here.

 With the weather looking unseasonably warm and sunny for November, Stu and I decided to try one of the circular walks recommended in a COOP walking guide (its not just food that comes from COOP!).

 The walk starts and ends at Lichtensteig and takes in several smaller peaks over a distance of 18km.
 Having found an easy, Jules-friendly and appropriately (over) priced parking space at the station the walk starts flat for the first 4km, followed by a fairly steady climb to get the heart rate going.
 We were soon rewarded with great views and as we passed a little farm shop we stocked up on home baked Christmas cookies to keep us going.
 After gaining most of the initial height, and meeting some very curious baby cows we stopped for lunch at the Restaurant Churfirsten.
 This turned out to be a very busy but well managed restaurant with a particularly friendly Swiss couple on our table and several dogs – some more spoilt rotten than others!